BIIFSweden/NavinciWorkshop_Feb2023/part1_qupath/dataset2_brightfield.md

 ## Cell Detection
 Once the colors are well separated to different channel, we can treat the image as any multi-channel fluorescence microscopy image data.
 For cell detection we can therefore proceed as for data set 1.
-- Draw a rectangular annotation to cover the image
+- Delete the annotation used for color deconvolution and draw a rectangular annotation to cover the entire image
 - Run `Analyze > Cell detection`

 ### Exercise: